 As you can see, each funding stage serves a specific (and of great importance) milestone.
 So, based on your own startup’s specific needs, goals and potentials, you’ll be wise to set your sights on getting funds from the right source.
 To elaborate, you’ll need to evaluate what’s more important for you and choose accordingly.

 Are you confident enough to work on your idea without expert help?
 Then you’ll be OK to focus on funding entirely; and thus, go after resources that provide exactly that.

 Does mentoring and hands-on support sound more appealing to your startup’s needs?
-Then you’ll probably be OK to approach an incubator/accelerator, for pre-seed funding.
+Then you’ll probably be OK to approach an incubator/accelerator (or us), for pre-seed funding.

 Funding is a tool that helps get access to resources essential for your startup’s development.
 Be it because you need to buy some time to conduct your market research and finalize your PoC, or because you need to expand your team further to get to the next level, you’ll need to get some capital.
 In the same fashion, when you’re looking for pre-seed funding, you’ll need to decide, based on what’s currently more crucial for your endeavor.
 In any case, keep in mind that you’d be wise to make sure that your decision is aligned to your startup’s mission and vision.